 The Company has adopted a contributory defined contribution plan which is qualified under Section 401(k) of the Internal Revenue Code.
 The plan covers substantially all full-time employees of the Company, subject to minimum eligibility requirements.
-Employees can contribute up to 15% of their annual salary (with a maximum contribution of \$10,000 in 1999, \$10,000 in 1998, and \$9,500 in 1997) to the plan.
+Employees can contribute up to 15% of their annual salary (with a maximum contribution of \$10,500 in 2000, \$10,000 in 1999, and \$10,000 in 1998) to the plan.
 The Company contributes an additional amount, subject to limitations, based on the voluntary contribution of the employee.
 Further, the plan provides for additional employer contributions based on the discretion of the Board of Directors.
-Plan contributions charged to expense were \$41,703, \$25,231 and \$19,434 for the years ended December 31, 1999, 1998 and 1997 respectively.
+Plan contributions charged to expense were \$42,000, \$42,000 and \$25,000 for the years ended December 31, 2000, 1999 and 1998, respectively.

 The Company has entered into deferred compensation arrangements with certain officers, directors, and consultants, whereby these individuals have agreed to take common stock of the Company at a future date in lieu of current cash payments.
 The common stock is to be issued in conjunction with a "trigger event", as that term is defined in the individual agreements.
-At December 31, 1999 and 1998, these individuals have earned, and the Company has reserved for future issuance, 96,060 and 96,958 shares of common stock, respectively, pursuant to these arrangements.
-The Company has also accrued \$1,097,933 and \$1,017,333 as an other liability at December 31, 1999 and 1998, respectively, representing the value associated with the shares earned.
-In September, 1999, a retired employee received a distribution of 9,040 shares in accordance with the employee's deferred compensation arrangement.
+At December 31, 2000 and 1999, these individuals have earned, and the Company has reserved for future issuance, 280,929 and 288,180 shares of common stock, respectively, pursuant to these arrangements.
+The Company has also accrued \$1,060,000 and \$1,098,000 as an other liability at December 31, 2000 and 1999, respectively, representing the value associated with the shares earned.
+In September, 1999, a retired employee received a distribution of 27,120 shares in accordance with the employee's deferred compensation arrangement.

 During 1997, the Company established the American Equity Investment NMO Deferred Compensation Plan whereby agents can earn common stock in addition to their normal commissions.
 Awards are calculated using formulas determined annually by the Company's Board of Directors and are generally based upon new annuity deposits.
-For the years ended December 31, 1999, 1998 and 1997, agents earned the right to receive 112,596, 83,861 and 13,131 shares, respectively.
-These shares will be awarded at the end of the vesting period of 4 years for the 1999 and 1998 programs, and 3 years for the 1997 program.
+For the years ended December 31, 2000, 1999 and 1998, agents earned the right to receive 262,395, 377,788 and 251,883 shares, respectively.
+These shares will be awarded at the end of the vesting period of 4 years.
 A portion of the awards may be subject to forfeiture if certain production levels are not met over the remaining vesting period.
 The Company recognizes commission expense as the awards vest.
-For the years ended December 31, 1999 and 1998, agents vested in 53,042 and 25,342 shares of common stock, respectively, and the Company recorded commission expense (which was subsequently capitalized as deferred policy acquisition costs) of \$1,379,092 and \$295,354, respectively, under these plans.
+For the years ended December 31, 2000, 1999 and 1998, agents vested in 216,402, 159,402 and 76,026 shares of common stock, respectively, and the Company recorded commission expense (which was subsequently capitalized as deferred policy acquisition costs) of \$1,587,000, \$1,379,000 and \$295,000, respectively, under these plans.
 Amounts accrued are reported as other liabilities until the stock has been issued.
-At December 31, 1999, the Company has reserved 209,588 shares for future issuance under the plans.
-Two of the Company's national marketing organizations accounted for more than 10% of the annuity deposits and insurance premium collections during 1999.
+At December 31, 2000, the Company has reserved 891,159 shares for future issuance under the plans.
+Two of the Company's national marketing organizations accounted for more than 10% of the annuity deposits and insurance premium collections during 2000.